eync/nginx-configs/README.md

 nginx-configs
 =============

-Here you can find my configs for nginx that I use
+Here you can find my configs for nginx